alirezadamash/Binary-Classifier/README.md

 # Binary Classifier

 This project focuses on performing binary classification on a dataset with 1000 points, 12 features, and labels of 1 or -1 for each point.
-The goal is to compare the performance of simple models to complex models using ROC/AUC diagrams and identify the best model.
+The goal is to compare the performance of simple models to complex models using ROC diagrams and AUC scores and identify the best model.

 ## Requirements